bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 important one might be that it allows to implement almost everything in the language itself.
 Only the transformation to actual machine code or another intermediate representation has to deal with _"native"_ (foreign language) code.
-This allows to share bruno code very target plattform and VM independent.
+This allows to share bruno code very target platform and VM independent.

 #### Tagged Forms _(Runtime Type Annotations)_